NFI – Dealing with Selection Effects in Forensic Science #SWI2005

 For example, in fiber casework, a “foreign” fiber found on a murder victim may be compared to a few items related to the suspect, such as his clothing, or to a large number of items, e.g. when his whole house, office, and the car is searched.
 When an item is found which contains fibers matching the foreign fiber found on the victim, e.g. a sweater or a car seat, the evidential value obviously depends on the rarity of the fiber type.
 But how does the evidential value of the matching item depend on the way this item was selected?
 Knowing that the probability of finding a matching item by chance increases with the number of items compared, does that mean that the evidential value of the matching item is less in the situation where many items were compared?

-A second example is facial comparison, where the face of a suspect is compared to the face of a robber on a video tape.
-The conclusion depends on the similarities and differences observed, and their rarity.
+A second example is a facial comparison, where the face of a suspect is compared to the face of a robber on a videotape.
+The conclusion depends on the similarities and differences observed and their rarity.
 For example, if both the suspect and the robber have an odd-shaped scar on the cheek, this has a high evidential value.
-How should the facial comparison expert take account of the fact that the suspect is identified by the general public through showing the tape on the television?
+How should the facial comparison expert take account of the fact that the suspect is identified by the general public by showing the tape on the television?
 Is it essential for the expert to know how the suspect is selected in order to write his report, or should it not matter?

 In short: does a forensic expert need to know how exactly the evidential material is selected?
 Should he correct the evidential value, which is usually expressed as (a verbal guestimate of) a frequency, for a selection effect?
 If so, how?